Amazon S3 Storage Classes Explained

-Minimum storage period is 30 days, and the minimum size of the object is 128 KB.
-The storage is recommended for long storage of files, disaster recovery data, backup, outdated sync data.
+The minimum storage period is 30 days, and the minimum size of the object is 128 KB.
+The S3 IA storage is recommended for long storage of files, disaster recovery data, backup, outdated sync data.
 As a rule, they require access relatively rarely, but, if necessary must be accessed quickly.
-In MSP360 Backup, you can use S3 Standard IA class as a standard destination for your backups.
+In MSP360 Backup, you can use the S3 Standard IA class as a standard destination for your backups.

 In April 2018, Amazon Web Services has introduced yet another Amazon S3 storage class - Amazon S3 One-Zone Infrequent Access.
 It is 20% less expensive than Amazon S3 Standard IA due to lesser availability - 99.5% level within a year.
 It's naming is really all there is to say about that class - instead of three availability zones, Amazon S3 Z-IA stores data in only one.

 Amazon S3 Intelligent Tiering